wtsi-hgi/triple-e/README.md

     eval "$(docker-machine env [name])"

+An ugly-but-workable solution, if you're using Docker mainly on your client machine (i.e., `default` is the Docker Machine you're primarily working with), is creating an alias in your shell rc:

+    alias eee='3e ahoy && eval "$(docker-machine env default)" &>/dev/null'

 ## Zsh Autocompletion

 A tab completion function for Zsh can be found as `_3e`.
 This can be